 - Brittle or crumbly nails – pieces may break off and come away completely.

 - The skin near the nail may itch, or crack.

 - Separation of the nail from the nail bed.

-Many nail problems can look like a fungal infection such as an old injury, a bacterial infection or psoriasis.
-Therefore it is important to confirm if it really is a fungal infection or not as the treatments are different.
+Many nail conditions can look like a fungal infection such as an old injury, a bacterial infection or psoriasis.
+Your doctor may take a small sample of your nail to confirm if it really is a fungal infection.

-- Treatment with oral antifungals is only successful is about 70% to 80% of people, and topical treatment is less effective.
+- Treatment with antifungals tablets or capsules is only successful for about 70–80% of people, and the use of antifungal paints is less effective.

 - Even after successful treatment of the fungal infection, the nail may not look completely normal.

 - There is a 1 in 4 chance that the fungal infection will come back.